 I retired in 2016 at the age of 39.
 My home is in Portland, Oregon.
 I make delicious food in a cheap, paid off, gorgeous condominium and have amazing friends to spend time with.
 I read whatever I can get my hands on and write.

-This blog is about everything that I discover along this path from a job-dependent citizen to a free-living and financially independent citizen.
+This blog is about everything that I discover along this path from a job-dependent citizen to a free-living and financially independent physician.
 If you’re a high earning healthcare professional then I hope that some of this content is relevant to you.

 Age 29: Got my medical license and started moonlighting.
 Had a blast.
 Was spending every penny I earned, and then some.

-Age 31: Did a 4th-year chief residency, $180k gross income with my moonlighting.
+Age 31: Did a 4th-year chief residency. $180k gross income.

 Age 32: Full-time work at a Kaiser Permanente in San Diego, CA. $200k income my first year.

 Age 38: I retired in order to pursue something outside of medicine.
-Decided to not renew my board certification in family medicine.
+Decided to not renew my board certification in Family Medicine.

 Email me at DrMo@urgentcarecareer.com.
-Would love your feedback/questions/thoughts/comments.